junghwayang/junghwayang.com/src/content/learn/aws/vpc.md

 - A <span>virtual firewall</span> controlling the traffic in/out of <span>EC2 instances</span>.
 - Provide security at the **protocol** and **port** access level.
 - **No deny** rules.
+  - Cannot block specific IP addresses.
+- All inbound traffic is **blocked** by default.
-All traffic is blocked by default unless a rule allows it.
+- All outbound traffic from the instance is **allowed** by default.
 - Multiple instances across multiple subnets can belong to one Security Group.
 - <span>Stateful</span> : Any changes applied to an inbound rule will be automatically applied to the outbound rule.
+  - = If traffic is allowed inbound, it's also allowed outbound.
+- Limits
+  - Max 10,000 Security Groups in a Region
+  - 60 inbound rules & 60 outbound rules per Security Group
+  - 16 Security Groups per ENI

 ## VPC Flow Logs